quickshell-mirror/quickshell/BUILD.md

 Instructions for building from source and distro packagers.
 We highly recommend distro packagers read through this page fully.

+## Packaging
+If you are packaging quickshell for official or unofficial distribution channels, such as a distro package repository, user repository, or other shared build location, please set the following CMake flags.

+`-DDISTRIBUTOR="your distribution platform"`

+Please make this descriptive enough to identify your specific package, for example:
+- `Official Nix Flake`
+- `AUR (quickshell-git)`
+- `Nixpkgs`
+- `Fedora COPR (errornointernet/quickshell)`

+`-DDISTRIBUTOR_DEBUGINFO_AVAILABLE=YES/NO`

+If we can retrieve binaries and debug information for the package without actually running your distribution (e.g. from an website), and you would like to strip the binary, please set this to `YES`.

+If we cannot retrieve debug information, please set this to `NO` and **ensure you aren't distributing stripped (non debuggable) binaries**.

+In both cases you should build with `-DCMAKE_BUILD_TYPE=RelWithDebInfo` (then split or keep the debuginfo).

 ## Dependencies
 Quickshell has a set of base dependencies you will always need, names vary by distro: